Professor Rory Cormac’s expertise lies in secret intelligence and covert operations.

 Rory’s research has featured in most national newspapers and he regularly appears on radio and television.
 Alongside Richard Aldrich, he has co-presented history documentaries for Channel 4, most recently The Queen and the Coup (2020).
 His research has also been adapted into radio documentaries, including BBC Radio 4’s MI6’s Secret Slush Fund (2017).

-Rory is an experienced public speaker, having appeared at the Hay, Cheltenham and Edinburgh literary festivals.
-He also regularly engages with government audiences and has spoken at 10 Downing Street, the Cabinet Office, the Home Office and, in the US, the Pentagon and State Department.
+Rory is an experienced speaker.
+He regularly engages with both corporate and government audiences and has spoken at 10 Downing Street, the Cabinet Office, the Home Office and, in the US, the Pentagon and State Department.
+He has also appeared at the Hay, Cheltenham and Edinburgh literary festivals.

 Brought up in Plymouth, Rory now lives in Nottingham with his wife and two children.